Application Process & Criteria

-- Each applicant has 24 hours from the time of submitting an application to complete their application which includes: providing the screening fee, ID, Income verification, and all applicable required information to accompany the application.
+- Each applicant has 24 hours from the time of submitting an application to complete their application which includes: providing the screening fee, ID, Income verification, Pet Screening profile (for pet/animal owners), and all applicable required information to accompany the application.
 Failure to provide the required information within 24 hours of submitting an application will cancel your application.

-- Application screening information (verification of tenancy, employment verification, etc.) needs to be obtained and verified within 48 hours from the time the screening process begins; if your application information cannot be verified within this timeframe, your application will result in a conditional approval or be denied.
+- Application screening information (verification of tenancy, employment verification, Pet Screening, etc.) needs to be obtained and verified within 48 hours from the time the screening process begins; if your application information cannot be verified within this timeframe, your application will result in a conditional approval or be denied

 The processing of your application will result in 4 possible outcomes:

 - Conditional approval with requirement of up to ONE month's additional deposit

 - Denial of Application

 Your application, screening fee, photo ID, verification of income, and all additional documents must be completely submitted in order to be considered.
 If the application is approved, applicants will have 24 hours from the time of notification to confirm acceptance of property.

 Applicants will have 48 hours from the time of notification to either execute a rental agreement and make all deposits required there under or make a deposit to hold the unit and execute a reservation deposit agreement which will provide for the forfeiture of the deposit if applicants fail to occupy the unit.
 If applicants fail to timely take the steps required above, they will be deemed to have refused the unit and the next application for the unit will be processed.

 If a co-signer is required, a completed co-signer application, screening fee, ID, verification of income, and all additional documents must be completely submitted in order to be considered.